For many people with type 2 diabetes, Mounjaro is an excellent option to help manage blood sugar levels and improve A1C.

 What do I do if I forget to take my dose?

-Remember to take your Mounjaro dose on the same day each week, at generally the same time (for example, over breakfast.)
+Remember to take your Mounjaro on the same day each week, at generally the same time (for example, over breakfast).
+There is no best time of day to administer the medicine — you can do so at whatever time works best for you.

 If you miss a dose of Mounjaro, take it as soon as possible within four days of your missed dose.

-If you miss a dose for more than four days, skip that week and continue taking your Mounjaro on your regular schedule.
+If you miss a dose for more than four days, skip that week and resume taking your Mounjaro on your regular schedule the following week.

 Do not take two Mounjaro doses within three days of each other.

-If you overdose on Mounjaro, you may experience severe side effects, including nausea, vomiting, and low blood sugar, which can be fatal (especially if you’re also on insulin.)
+Yes.
+If you overdose on Mounjaro, you may experience severe side effects, including nausea, vomiting, and low blood sugar, which can be fatal (especially if you’re also on insulin).

 Monitor for signs and symptoms of extremely low blood sugar that include: